rameshpotu/ramsandbox2/README.md

 ## Task

-Write functional tests to verify if the binary `search_directory` meets the behavior described in its help documentation.
-Use a test framework *of your choice* (eg, JUnit, Pytest, RSpec).
+Write functional tests to verify if the program `search_directory.py` meets the behavior described in its help documentation.
+Use a **test framework of your choice** (eg, JUnit, Pytest, RSpec).

 You should write as many tests as you feel necessary to cover the behavior described in the help documentation.

 ## Assumptions

-The program `search_directory` is a bug free implementation of the specification.
+The program `search_directory.py` is a bug free implementation of the specification.